Navy10021/MDAutoEncoder/README.md

 ## 📊 Performance Metrics
 The AUC value of the ROC bulletproof evaluated the performance of the anomaly detection model.
 In Figure LEFT, the best performance is an AUC value of 1.0, indicating complete size change.
-Additionally, in Figure RIGHT, the MDAuto-Encoder model indicates whether or not the handle is coded.
+Additionally, in Figure RIGHT, the **MDAutoEncoder** model indicates whether or not the handle is coded.
 These results mean that the proposed anomaly detection model maintains consistently high performance even under various lever values.
 ![image](https://github.com/Navy10021/MDAutoEncoder/assets/105137667/4bb1264e-5553-45d1-90eb-fca8f448d079)

 ## 📈 Visualization
-A comparison between the original malware image and the image reconstructed by the MDAuto-Encoder model.
+A comparison between the original malware image and the image reconstructed by the **MDAutoEncoder** model.
 The high similarity demonstrates the model's strong reconstruction capabilities and potential for effective anomaly detection.
 ![image](https://github.com/Navy10021/MDAutoEncoder/assets/105137667/8ac3f901-0fd0-4210-807a-3341468bfc5f)

 ## 🚀 Usage

-To use the MDAuto-Encoder for anomaly detection, follow these steps:
+To use the **MDAutoEncoder** for anomaly detection, follow these steps:

 1. **Data Preparation**: Prepare your dataset, ensuring it includes labeled normal and abnormal data for evaluation purposes.
 ```python
 $ python code/dataset.py
 ```
-2. **Model Training**: Train the MDAuto-Encoder on the normal data.
+2. **Model Training**: Train the **MDAutoEncoder** on the normal data.
 ```python
 $ python code/train.py
 ```